v5ma/selfawarenetworks/00changelog.md

 I wrote a new conjecture that links my NAPOT Theory with the Apical Dendrites of Layer 5 & 6 pyramidal cells, and a Hippocampal place field study (BTSP).
 Also I wrote about Stanford's Neurogrid 2021.
 I will share more when I am on wifi again later.

-An update to b0232y in the section on BTSP Behavioral Timescale Synaptic Plasticity, I'm also focusing on Pyramidal Cells, synaptic efficacy, dendritic inhibition, calcium spike activation, and the functional anatomy of Apical Dendrites including their cortical cortical connections and cortical thalamic connections, both the 5th & 6th layer Pyramidal cells are in focus, beginning with Note a0007z.md https://github.com/v5ma/selfawarenetworks/blob/main/a0232z.md https://github.com/v5ma/selfawarenetworks/blob/main/a0007z.md
+An update to b0232y in the section on BTSP Behavioral Timescale Synaptic Plasticity, I'm also focusing on Pyramidal Cells, synaptic efficacy, dendritic inhibition, calcium spike activation, and the functional anatomy of Apical Dendrites including their cortical cortical connections and cortical thalamic connections, both the 5th & 6th layer Pyramidal cells are in focus, beginning with Note a0007z.md

+There is also a new reference to NAPOT Revision 2 in a0232z https://github.com/v5ma/selfawarenetworks/blob/main/a0232z.md https://github.com/v5ma/selfawarenetworks/blob/main/a0007z.md

 I attack Stanford's Neurogrid 2021 paper at the bottom of note a0008z.md
 # Stanford's Neurogrid 2021
 https://github.com/v5ma/selfawarenetworks/blob/main/a0008z.md

+The original audio Links added to the following audio notes. b0272y b0075y b0004y b0038y

+I plan to focus on expanding the work in a0007z next.

 # Update August 28th 2022
 New updates to note a0001z are in progress.
 Some of it you can see right now.
 I found a lot of research that supports NAPOT revision 2 that I will share soon, but you can read some clarifications about what NAPOT 2 is and what it isn't, with contrast to NAPOT 1.